-Rose Quartz Properties Facts and Photos
+Rose Quartz Healing Properties, Facts and Photos

-1. What is Rose Quartz?
+2. What is Rose Quartz

-3. More Facts
+3. More Rose Quartz Facts

 What is Rose Quartz?

-In this crystal habit known as 'massive' crystals form as one tightly intergrown shapeless mass.
-Crystals have no definitive shape or external form.
-This structure is unusual considering most varieties of quartz exhibit well formed crystals.
+Individual crystals of rose quartz have never been found.
+It crystallises instead in masses.
+In this crystal habit crystals grow as one large shapeless mass with no visible external shape or form.
+This is unusual for quartz because most varieties exhibit well formed crystals.

 There is a pink coloured quartz that does form individual crystals.
 It's generally believed pink quartz as it tends to be known is a variety in its own right.

-The most popular theory is the presence of microscopic fibrous inclusions related to a mineral very similar to dumortierite.
+The most popular theory is the presence of microscopic fibrous inclusions related to a mineral similar to dumortierite.

 During tests when the inclusions were separated from the rose quartz they were found to exhibit exactly the same colour.
 It's therefore believed they're likely to be the cause.

-A Few More Facts
+More Rose Quartz Facts

-Pink quartz can only be found in Brazil.
+The mineral known as pink quartz can only be found in Brazil.